-Mechanical thermography is, without a doubt, the best way of assessing a piece of mechanical equipment.
+Mechanical infrared imaging is, without a doubt, the best way of assessing a piece of mechanical equipment.
 This is in order to learn what is working well and where any improvements or faults may lie.

-Not only can you safely and easily conduct the assessment, but mechanical thermography allows for active testing also.
+Not only can you safely and easily conduct the assessment, but mechanical thermography inspection allows for active testing also.
 This is incredibly insightful as it provides a better understanding of how the item operates.
 There is a possibility that it could also unearth unknown issues that haven’t been noticed like an oil or fuel leak.
 This might not be spotted with just your eyes but wouldn’t get past our thermal imaging leak detection.
 It also shows any areas that may errors have occurred.
-This is something which you may not know or realise by checking when it is idle.
+This is something that you may not know or realise by checking when it is idle.
 Another good example of this could the loss of heat, only noticeable during function and with a heat loss survey.

 This service works for all mechanical items and Direct Thermography is able to travel to you as well which is just another aspect that makes this service invaluable.
-Mechanical thermography from FM Solutions Group that gets the job done.
+Mechanical thermal imaging survey from FM Solutions Group that gets the job done.